 Do some longer continuous rides

-Goal: they can shift thru all their front gears
+Goal: they can shift thru all their front gears as well as rear gears.

 Advanced turning (optional)